PREVIEW - MANITOBA AT IOWA 10.21.17Oct 21, 2017

-Veteran forward Pat Cannone leads Iowa in scoring with three goals and five points in the first four outings of the season.
-Left wing Colton Beck is second with two goals and two assists for four points in four games.
-Right wing Gerald Mayhew, defenseman Brennen Mennell and center Cal O’Reilly are tied for third in scoring with three points apiece.
-Each has a goal and two assists in four games.
-Rookie defenseman Carson Soucy leads the team with a +5 rating and veteran forward Ryan Malone leads the club with 14 penalty minutes.
+Forwards Pat Cannone and Colton Beck lead Iowa in scoring, each with three goals and five points in the first five outings of the season.
+Forwards Justin Kloos, Gerald Mayhew and Cal O’Reilly, along with rookie defenseman Brennan Menell, are all tied for third in scoring with three points apiece.
+Rookie defenseman Carson Soucy and Beck lead the team with +5 ratings.
+Veteran forward Ryan Malone leads the club with 16 penalty minutes.

-Second-year forwards Jack Roslovic (2g-3a), Kyle Connor (3g,2a) and left wing Brendan Lemiuex (3g,2a) lead the Moose in scoring with five points each through the first four games of the season.
-Veteran center Mike Sgarbossa (2g-2a) and rookie defenseman Sami Niku are tied for fourth in team scoring with four points each.
-Niku has a team-high four assists.
+Second-year forward Jack Roslovic (3g-3a) leads the team in scoring with six points through the first five games of the season.
+Kyle Connor (3g,2a), left wing Brendan Lemiuex (3g,2a), center Mike Sgarbossa and rookie defenseman Sami Niku are tied for second in team scoring with five points each.
+Defenseman Niku has a team-high five assists.
 The club returns 10 players from last year’s squad.